 Sir Edward Stafford, ambassador in France from October 1583, used different ciphers in reporting to Walsingham and Burghley (CSP, Foreign, Elizabeth, xviii).
 His alignment with Burghley rather than Walsingham caused complications of loyalties in Walsingham's intelligence network and even his letters were intercepted by Walsingham's agents (Wikipedia).

 As with Paulet, he made additions to Walsingham's cipher.

 A small portion of Stafford's letter in cipher (CSP) is printed in Rees' Cyclopaedia.

 In a letter of 25 February 1588 to the Queen, reporting a secret meeting with the King of France (Henry III), he said he wrote in Burghley's cipher from fear she might have lost her own.
 It was Walsingham, however, who inserted the decipher above each of the cipher words presumably for the Queen's viewing.
 (CSP, Foreign, Elizabeth, xxi).

 A page from this letter is reproduced in Pryor (2003).
+(It is also found on the National Archives website.)
 It can be seen that the cipher includes numerical codes such as 66 (King of Navarre), 74 (Queen Mother), 77 (King of France), 79 (Queen Elizabeth), 100 (Spain), 109 (France), 111 (England) as well as non-alphabetic symbols to spell words and names and a special symbol for Pinard, French Secretary of State.

 (According to Daybell, pp.156-157, Stafford's cipher with Burghley was polyalphabetical in that it allowed for three different options of alphabet.
 Stafford was also given a list of codes for more than 60 names of persons, place names, etc. Unlike others at the time, Stafford's code list employed a random sequence (a two-part code).)